Short-Lease Bridging Loans

 Taking out a very short-term loan will always carry an element of risk, as it must be repaid within a short timeframe.
 Failure to do so will inevitably put your property and credit history at serious risk.

 That said, should you plan ahead to ensure that you’re comfortably able to repay the loan in time, then there’s no additional risk compared to other types of borrowing.
 For example, taking out a 6-month bridging loan to negotiate and extend the lease of a property that hasn’t had a section 42 issued is very risky.
-The freeholder does not have to extend and finance would be difficult to achieve elsewhere, meaning you could run out of time and be unable to refinance.

 To keep reading, check out bridging loans for land or bridging loans London.